deislabs/mystikos/doc/user-getting-started-docker-c++.md

 # Getting started with a containerized C++ program

-Please see [README](../README.md) for how to install Open LibOS or build it from source code.
+Please see [README](../README.md) for how to install Mystikos or build it from source code.

 ## Write the program